cynthiatreger/er-resiliency/README.md

 ### Cloud exchange colocation

-The customer edge routers are located **in a cloud exchange facility** near or at the peering location and are cross-connected with an ExpressRoute connectivity provider using either L2 or L3.
+The customer edge routers are located **in a cloud exchange facility** near to or at the peering location and are cross-connected with an ExpressRoute connectivity provider using either L2 or L3.

 ![](images/cloud-exch-colo.png)